-With Matrox audio there are different ways of to capture audio for use with the Viz Engine audio mixer, before it is sent to output, again:
+With Matrox audio, there are different ways to capture audio for use with the Viz Engine audio mixer, before it is output:

-- 1) Capture audio embedded in the live video input signal from the live input connectors, or - 2) Capture audio from the AES connectors
+- 1. Capture audio embedded in the live video input signal from the live input connectors. - Capture audio from the AES connectors.
 The final output is the same, either embedded as part of the live video output signal, or separated out to the AES output connectors.